omega8cc/boa/docs/PREBUILT.md

 and cURL simply follow the upgraded library in place) correctly stay untouched.

+Two guards keep a same-version republish honest. `sync` never moves a peer file backwards in time: each builder also carries the peer's codename files, so the transfer runs with `--update` (and `--delay-updates`), and a sync that overlaps the peer's publish window can no longer push an older copy over a package the peer has just republished.
+A deliberate rollback goes through `force`, which republishes with a current mtime. `publish` checks its own `mv`: a refused overwrite is reported as `publish failed (cannot replace)` and the package is skipped, instead of old bytes staying in place under a sidecar rebuilt from them.

 ## Adding a Builder Mirror for a New Release

 To bring up the next release's builder (for example Excalibur alongside